heesoo-jang/starter-hugo-academic/content/authors/admin/_index.md

 ---

 Hi!
-I'm a [Royster fellow](https://gradschool.unc.edu/funding/gradschool/royster/) and a [Richard Cole fellow](https://web.archive.org/web/20191118042438/http://hussman.unc.edu/phd/cost-and-funding) at the [Hussman School of Journalism and Media](http://hussman.unc.edu/), Univeristy of North Carolina at Chapel Hill.
+I'm a Ph.D.
+Candidate at the [Hussman School of Journalism and Media](http://hussman.unc.edu/), Univeristy of North Carolina at Chapel Hill.
 My advisor is [Dr. Shannon McGregor](http://www.shannoncmcgregor.com/).
 I'm also a graduate affiliate with the [Center for Information, Technology, and Public Life (CITAP)](https://citap.unc.edu/).
 Previously, I worked at [SNU FactCheck Center](https://factcheck.snu.ac.kr/home/about), the first and only fact-checking platform in South Korea.

+I am a multidisciplinary scholar who studies artificial intelligence ethics and digital platform governance in the context of healthy information systems.
+I am passionate about my research because of its implications for equity and democracy.

 ### 👉 Op-eds